nader-najjar/template-pure-java/README.md

 Java best practices

+## Local Development Machine Prerequisites
+* Install Nix as per https://nix.dev/install-nix
+  * Nix handles all other requirements so that developer machine setup is as minimal as possible
+    * Further, it does not matter what version of Nix you have - it guarantees reproducibility

+&nbsp;

 ## Tips
 * Run `echo "alias ub='./universal-build'" >> ~/.zshrc` then `source ~/.zshrc` to make `ub` a quick alias for `./universal-build`